 You can convert existing Sites to Hub Sites, but sites that are already associated with another hub can’t be converted to a hub site.
 To make the site as Hub Site using PowerShell script, make sure you have downloaded and installed the latest SharePoint Online Management Shell first.
 If you already have a previous version of the shell installed, uninstall it first and then install the latest version.

 It will prompt user credentials, give the credentials and connect to the SharePoint admin site.

 If you need the Hub Site to be unregistered, the following PowerShell command can be used.

-You can revert hub site to team site or communication site from the SharePoint Online Admin center as well.
+You can revert the hub site to the team site or communication site from the SharePoint Online Admin center as well.
 How many hub sites can be created in SharePoint Online?
 Well, You can create up to 100 hub sites for an organization.
 There is no limit on the number of sites that can be associated with a hub site.
-This enables hub site in SharePoint Online.
+This enables a hub site in SharePoint Online.

 Customize Hub Site Logo, Theme, and Navigation:

 Now we have the Hub Site is Ready!
 Change the Logo, Theme for the Hub Site based on your organization’s requirements.

 - Go to the Hub Site >> click Gear Icon > Hub Site Settings

 Also, edit the hub site navigation that appears on all associated sites.
 All sites associated with the hub site will inherit these elements.
 Please note, when you customize the hub site after associating with any SharePoint Online sites, it could take up to two hours for the changes to propagate in associated sites.

 Step 2: SharePoint Online: Connect Site to Hub